WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 WordPress Plugins: What They Are and How They Work

-Before we go any further, let’s speak about WordPress plugins and how they work.
+Before we go any further, let’s discuss WordPress plugins and how they work.

 WordPress plugins function similarly to apps for your website.
 They assist you with adding additional features and functionality to your website, such as creating an online store, adding contact forms, and more.